Arizona Community Health Workers Association, Inc (AzCHOW) -- Leadership Development

 - To address relevant political and policy issues.

-The AzCHOW Network is a statewide organization of community-based advocates who lead by using resource sharing, partnership development, education, outreach, health promotion, and disease prevention strategies to improve the health of Arizona residents.
-AzCHOW provides an opportunity for all community health outreach workers, regardless of how they are identified within their organizations, to develop a collective voice for addressing policy issues, methods of becoming financially sustainable, and the expansion of their professional standing in Arizona.
-AzCHOW is working to become an incorporated, non-profit, self-sustaining organization.
-It has received financial and technical support from the Arizona Area Health Education Centers (AzAHEC) and the UA Mel and Enid Zuckerman College of Public Health (MEZCOPH).
-All individuals working as community health outreach workers, no matter what their official title, are invited to join AzCHOW.
-Annual membership dues are $15.
-For more information or to receive an application form contact Flor Redondo firstname.lastname@example.org.
+The AzCHOW Association is a statewide organization of community-based health workers and advocates who lead by using resource sharing, partnership development, education, outreach, health promotion, and disease prevention strategies to improve the health of Arizona residents.
+AzCHOW provides an opportunity for all community health workers, regardless of how they are identified within their organizations, to develop a collective voice for addressing policy issues, methods of becoming financially sustainable, and the expansion of their professional standing in Arizona.
+AzCHOW is an established 501c3 non-profit organization.
+AzCHOW collaborates and works in partnership with the UA Mel and Enid Zuckerman College of Public Health (MEZCOPH) and the Arizona Department of Health Services in strenthening the CHW workforce in our state.
+AzCHOW represents all individuals working as community health workers, no matter where they work or what their official title is, we guide our recognition of the CHW workforce based on the core competencies of the CHW profession.
+AzCHOW’s Training Center was developed to provide training, capacity building, and technical support to CHWs and CHW organizations.
+All are encourage to become AzCHOW members.
+The annual CHW membership dues are $25.
+For more information or to learn more about the services that AzCHOW provides, please reach out to Co-Founder and Executive Director, Floribella Redondo-Martinez firstname.lastname@example.org